 13. All players not previously registered with the SMHA will have to produce proof of age to their zone by supplying a copy or scan of one of the following: Birth Certificate, Canadian Passport, Health Card or Baptismal Certificate.

 14. Late player registration requires approval of the Registration Committee and must be approved by the Zone Commissioner involved and must conform to Hockey Saskatchewan registration regulations.
 No new player registrations will be accepted after February 1st of the hockey season (Hockey Sask regulation).

-15. Any player registering with two different teams, zones or minor hockey associations is automatically ineligible for further competition until such time as his / her status has been clarified by the SMHA Registration Committee and/or Hockey Saskatchewan.
+15. Any player registering with two different teams, zones or minor hockey associations is automatically ineligible for further competition on any team until such time as his / her status has been clarified by the SMHA Registration Committee and/or Hockey Saskatchewan.

 17. The SMHA Registration Committee will not meet in the period May 15 – September 1.
 The Registration Committee will meet prior to or after SMHA Board of Directors meetings if required.

 18. SMHA will not provide a release to players with U18 eligibility remaining to play U21 B (Junior B) in the Prairie U21 Hockey League.

 REGULATION VII Team Formation

 1. Policy Guidelines and Rules for the formation and operation of U13, U15 and U18 hockey teams at the Zone level within the framework of the SMHA:

 (a) AA - Shall have a minimum of 15 skaters and 2 goalies;

 (b) A - Shall have a minimum of 15 skaters and 1 or 2 goalies;